 The Restructuring Review: Editor's Preface

-I am very pleased to present this 14th edition of The Restructuring Review.
-Our intention is to help general counsel, government agencies and private practice lawyers, as well as other professionals, investors and market participants, understand the prevailing conditions in the global restructuring market in 2021.
-This edition seeks to highlight some of the more significant legal and commercial developments and trends during this period.
+I am very pleased to present this 15th edition of The Restructuring Review.
+Our intention is to help general counsel, government agencies and private practice lawyers, as well as other professionals, investors and market participants, to understand the prevailing conditions in the global restructuring market in 2021 and the first half of 2022.
+This edition seeks to highlight some of the most significant legal and commercial developments and trends during this period.

 Peter K Newman